manage-console/console-manager/README.md

-# Console Log Remover 🧹✨
+# Console Manager 🧹✨

 ## Overview

-Console Log Remover is a powerful Visual Studio Code extension designed to streamline your JavaScript and TypeScript development process.
+Console Manager is a powerful Visual Studio Code extension designed to streamline your JavaScript and TypeScript development process.
 It offers efficient tools for managing `console.log` statements and other console methods in your code, helping you clean up your projects quickly and effectively.

 ## Features 🚀